Operation McGill français: McGill University today

-Today, McGill University continues to be one of three English universities in Quebec, demonstrating that the efforts to make McGill French had failed.
+Today, McGill University continues to be one of three English universities in Quebec.
 However, today the student body is approximately 20.3% Francophone.
-This is a significant improvement over the Francophone student body during the Quiet Revolution that consisted of approximately 3%.
-Students now have the opportunity to write any work in English or French even though the language of instruction continues to be predominantly in English.
+This is a significant increase over the Francophone student body during the Quiet Revolution that consisted of approximately 3%.
+Students now have the option to submit work in either English or French even though the language of instruction continues to be predominantly English.